nathanlane/nathanlane.github.io/CONTRIBUTING.md

 ## Content work

 - Add or edit entries in `src/content/`
-- Follow the collection rules in [docs/content.md](./docs/content.md)
+- Follow the collection schema and frontmatter rules (see the private `docs/content.md` in `.private/docs/`)
 - Use root-relative links for internal navigation and assets
 - Do not hardcode `nathanlane.info` or `nathanlane.github.io` into normal page body copy unless the URL itself is the subject of the content